Tetrix/Finnish-NER-API/README.md

 # Download resources
 The pretrained word embeddings can be downloaded from the following link: https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.fi.300.bin.gz .

-You need to place the embeddings in the data/embeddings directory.
+You need to place the embeddings in the `weights` directory.

 # Usage
 There are two models trained: `model_lower` and `model_upper`.
 The first one is trained on lower case data and without punctuation.